The Yiddish Policemen's Union: Origins and writing

 homage to the writing of mystery writers Raymond Chandler, Dashiell Hammett, and Ross Macdonald, along with Russian writer Isaac Babel.

 The book's original cover art by Will Staehle features an amalgam of styles (like the novel itself), drawing on classic pulp detective novel, Jewish imagery, and art from the Pacific Northwest and Alaska, especially that of the Tlingit and Haida peoples.

 Reception

 In the weeks leading up to its publication, the novel received considerable attention from the press.
 The front page of The New York Times Arts & Leisure section featured a "big, splashy" profile of Chabon in which he flew to Sitka and discussed the book while walking around the city.
-The novel also received preemptive criticism, with The New York Post publishing an article headlined "Novelist's Ugly View of Jews."
-The Post alleged that Chabon's depiction of "Jews as constantly in conflict with one another [is] bound to set off a firestorm of controversy."

 Reviews were generally positive.
 The review aggregator Metacritic reported the book had an average score of 75 out of 100, based on 17 reviews.
 Library Journal called it "bloody brilliant" and Michiko Kakutani wrote in The New York Times that the novel "builds upon the achievement of Kavalier & Clay... a gripping murder mystery [with] one of the most appealing detective heroes to come along since Sam Spade or Philip Marlowe."
 The novel debuted at #2 on the New York Times Best Seller list on May 20, 2007, remaining on the list for 6 weeks.